 We all like the summer sun – but too much sun inside your home is a nuisance.
-Maybe you don’t sit or work in certain rooms at certain times of day.
-Maybe your furniture, floors or drapes are getting bleached out.
-Maybe you can’t watch TV in west-facing rooms until the sun’s gone down.
+Maybe you don’t sit or work in certain rooms at certain times of the day.
+Or your furniture, floors or drapes are getting bleached out.
+Possibly you can’t watch TV in west-facing rooms until the sun’s gone down.
 Maybe you start sweating opening your energy bill – and not because it’s a warm day.

 Over time, a high “solar load” (as it’s called) can damage your home and even your eyes.
 Here’s what can make the difference: windows and window treatments designed to minimize summer’s heat and glare.
 And there are lots of choices available.

 Outdoors, let’s start with the “organic” solution.
 Our grandparents answered hot weather by planting trees – nature’s air conditioner – around their homes, and you can, too.
 A large deciduous tree on the east, west or northwest corner of your house can cut energy bills by hundreds of dollars a year.
 Plus, trees tend to add to the value of your property.